pesalerno/demographic-inf/README.md

 --------------------

-3. Prepping the vcf file
+3. **Transforming and exporting the vcf file**
 ----

-Properly formatted VCF
+> Add details here on transforming `.ped` to `.vcf` using `vcftools/bcftools`

-In this tutorial we are using a very small dataset, so manipulating the VCF is very fast.
-With real data the VCF file can be enormous, which makes processing it very slow. momi2 expects very large input files, so it insists on having them preprocessed to speed things up.
+**Properly formatted VCF.** momi2 expects very large input files, so it needs them to be preprocessed to speed things up.
 The details of this preprocessing step are not very interesting, but we are basically compressing and indexing the VCF so it’s faster to search.

-	%%bash
-	## bgzip performs a blockwise compression
-	## The -c flag directs bgzip to leave the original vcf file
-	##   untouched and create a new file for the vcf.gz
+First, we perform a blockwise compression using `bgzip`.
+The -c flag directs bgzip to leave the original vcf file untouched and create a new file for the vcf.gz

 	cp /rigel/edu/radcamp/users/work1/ipyrad-workshop/anoles_outfiles/	anoles.vcf anolis.vcf
 	bgzip -c anolis.vcf > anolis.vcf.gz

-	## tabix indexes the file for searching
+Second, we index the file for searching using `tabix`:

 	tabix anolis.vcf.gz
 	ls
 	anolis.alleles.loci  anolis.loci      anolis.snps.phy	anolis.u.snps.phy